 Cohorts are identified by the year in which they formed.
 Cohort participants will take these courses and modules:

-Course requirements and schedule for the cohort beginning in 2015:
+Course requirements and schedule for the cohort that begins in 2019:

 The Church in the City (4 cr)